spdk/spdk/scripts/perf/nvmf/README.md

 - adq_enable - bool; only for TCP transport.
   Configure system modules, NIC settings and create priority traffic classes for ADQ testing.
 You need and ADQ-capable NIC like the Intel E810.
+- bpf_scripts - list of bpftrace scripts that will be attached during the test run.
+Available scripts can be found in the spdk/scripts/bpf directory.

 ### Initiator system settings section